maxpert/marmot/README.md

 ![Built on NATS](https://img.shields.io/badge/Built%20on%20NATS-✔️-green)

  - Leaderless replication never requiring a single node to handle all write load.
  - NATS/S3 Snapshot support.
- - Built on top of NATS, abstracting stream distribution and replication.
- - Ability to snapshot and fully recover from those snapshots.
+Ability to snapshot and fully recover from those snapshots.
+ - Built with NATS, abstracting stream distribution and replication.
  - SQLite based log storage, so all the tooling with SQLite is at your disposal.
  - Support for log entry compression, handling content heavy CMS needs.
  - Sleep timeout support for serverless scenarios.

 ## Dependencies
-Starting 0.4+ Marmot depends on [nats-server](https://nats.io/download/) with JetStream support.
-Instead of building an in process consensus algorithm, this unlocks more use-cases like letting external applications subscribe to these changes and build more complex use-cases around their application needs.
-Here is one example that you can just run locally using Deno:
+Starting 0.8+ Marmot comes with embedded [nats-server](https://nats.io/download/) with JetStream support.
+This not only reduces the dependencies/processes that one might have to spin up, but also provides with out-of-box tooling like [nat-cli](https://github.com/nats-io/natscli).
+You can also use existing libraries to build additional tooling and scripts due to standard library support.
+Here is one example using Deno:

 ```
 deno run --allow-net https://gist.githubusercontent.com/maxpert/d50a49dfb2f307b30b7cae841c9607e1/raw/6d30803c140b0ba602545c1c0878d3394be548c3/watch-marmot-change-logs.ts -u <nats_username> -p <nats_password> -s <comma_seperated_server_list>